slangmig/devops-lesson-1/lab-x1/README.md

 ## Overview

-This bonus exercise is designed to give some background into networking which is essential for DevOps.
+This bonus exercise is designed to give some background into networking which is essential for DevOps

 ### Step 1